angular/angular/aio/content/guide/typed-forms.md

 console.log(email.value); // null
 ```

 TypeScript will enforce that you always handle the possibility that the control has become `null`.
 If you want to make this control non-nullable, you may use the `nonNullable` option.
-This will cause the control to reset to its intial value, instead of `null`:
+This will cause the control to reset to its initial value, instead of `null`:

 ```ts
 const email = new FormControl('angularrox@gmail.com', {nonNullable: true});